 Here's a couple of Spanish phrases for you

 Soy alérgico a las nueces. - I am allergic to nuts.

 Por favor, me puñalada en la pierna con esto. - Please stab me in the leg with this.

 I did find this interesting piece about traveling with a nut allergy... the advice summed up as "be paranoid".

 You should be able to get travel insurance cover for this, it depends on the policy and the exact wording so check carefully.
 I think the requirements are that you declare it beforehand, then carry 2 epi-pens (a spare in case the first one gets dropped down the toilet!), and that travel companions are aware of your condition and know how to do the Pulp Fiction thing.
-And make sure you have a doctor's note about the epi-pens for travel through airports and customs. over 7 years ago
+And make sure you have a doctor's note about the epi-pens for travel through airports and customs. almost 10 years ago